brombal/sqltags/README.md

 `;
 ```

-Or, push query parts onto an array and join them using the tag's `.join()` method (described more
+Another approach is to push query parts onto an array, and join them using the tag's `.join()`
-below):
+method:

 ```js
 const queryParts = [sql`SELECT * FROM users`];